compendio/goldbug-manual/README.md

 If the partner confirms the request and returns his temporary key, then both parties can use session-based asymmetric keys to further secure the email communication.
 Incidentally, this method of asymmetrical end-to-end backup was not only integrated for e-mail, but also for the chat function (see above: Forward Secrecy (FS) Calling).

-The permanent public key is then used only to transport the session-based keys - not to transport the message (or becomes the new key to the message).
+The permanent public key is then used only to transport the session-based keys - not to transport the message (or: the previous message becomes the new key to the following message).
 That is, the ephemeral (temporary) key is shared with the partner via the permanent public key.
 Then, if the ephemeral public key was correctly accepted by a recipient, said recipient also generates an ephemeral session key (symmetric), which is then sent back to the user via the user's public key as well.

 The initiator then deletes its asymmetric ephemeral keys as soon as the temporary session has ended.